mikxingu/HexMap_Editor/README.md

 - [ ] Package 1.0 Released

 ## Project images
 Here are some images of the current state of the project on my machine.
-It should get updated on every pull request I make.
+They will be updated as the project progresses
 ![image1](./HexMap%20RTS%20Game/1.png)
 ![image2](./HexMap%20RTS%20Game/2.png)
 ![image3](./HexMap%20RTS%20Game/3.png)